Augusto11CB/Design-Patterns/Design Pattern.md

 - translate the client's requesto in to one that is expected by the adaptee
 - reuse adaptee with other client's that have incompatible interfaces

+### Proxy Pattern
+The proxy pattern provides a place holder for another object to control access to it.

+#### Proxy Pattern - Variations
+1. Remote Proxy - a remote proxy controls access to a remote object.
+2. Virtual Proxy - A virtual proxy controls access to a resource that is expensive to create.
+3. Protection Proxy - A protection proxy controls access to a resource based on access rights.

+**How does the proxy pattern works?**
+There is a Subject, which provides an interface for the RealSubject and the Proxy.
+By implementing the same interface, the Proxy can be substituted for the RealSubject anywhere it occurs.

+The RealSubject is the object that does the real work.
+It’s the object that the Proxy represents and controls access to.

+The Proxy holds a reference to the RealSubject.
+In some cases, the Proxy may be responsible for creating and destroying the RealSubject.
+Clients interact with the RealSubject through the Proxy.

+**[Use Case] Virtual Proxy - CD Cover Implementation** Consider a music application of music that holds several albums.
+Every time that an album is played its cd cover is displayed in the screen.
+The cover is retrieved from the server via internet.

+If the internet connection is slow while the cover is being downloaded an message will be stand in of the cover.
+This action will be performed by a virtual proxy.

+### Composite Design Pattern
+Goals:
+* Compose nested structures of projects
+* deal with the classes for these objects uniformly
+*

+## Behavioral Patterns

+### Iterator Pattern
+Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+** Delegating Responsibility**
+The key idea is to take the responsibility for **access and traversal** out of the aggregate object and put it into an Iterator object that defines a standard traversal protocol.

+**Removes the responsibility of traversing from the aggregate class and move it into an iterator**

+#### See ListIterator Java - > it is an iterator that can go backwards

+** Writing polymorphism code with Iterators **
+It is possible to write “polymorphic code” using an iterator;
+When methods are written and take Iterators as parameters, polymorphic iteration is being used.
+That means we are creating code that can iterate over any collection as long as it supports Iterator.
+We don’t care about how the collection is implemented, we can still write code to iterate over it.